-- (1) No person shall communicate with the Commissioner through a computer system established in terms of section 98C unless such person is a registered user. - (2) An application for registration as a registered user shall be made in the prescribed form, and be accompanied by the user agreement completed by the applicant and the prescribed fee, if any, and such other information as the Commissioner may reasonably require the applicant to furnish in support of the application. - (3) If, after considering an application in terms of subsection (2) and making such enquiries as he or she may deem necessary, the Commissioner is satisfied that the applicant- - (a) is a clearing agent licensed under this Act, or is a person who will make regular use of the computer system established in terms of section ninety-eight C; - (b) will introduce adequate measures to- - prevent disclosure of the digital signature allocated to him or her by the Commissioner to any person not authorised to affix such signature; - (ii) safeguard the integrity of information communicated through a computer system established in terms of section ninety-eight C, apart from any change which may occur in the normal course of such communication or during storage and display of such information;
+- (1) No person shall communicate with the Commissioner through a computer system established in terms of section 98C unless such person is a registered user. - (2) An application for registration as a registered user shall be made in the prescribed form, and be accompanied by the user agreement completed by the applicant and the prescribed fee, if any, and such other information as the Commissioner may reasonably require the applicant to furnish in support of the application. - (3) If, after considering an application in terms of subsection (2) and making such enquiries as he or she may deem necessary, the Commissioner is satisfied that the applicant- - (a) is a clearing agent licensed under this Act, an importer, exporter or a person who will make regular use of the computer system established in terms of section 98;